17th Avenue Improvements

 Project Schedule

-• Summer/early fall 2023: public input on preliminary design concepts
+• Aug. through Oct.
+2023: Public engagement on three preliminary design concepts

 Contacts